chauhoang99/2025_July_data_merging_test/README.md

   - Async scrapers to speed up scraping activity.
   - Each scraper is scalable depending on the amount of data.
   - Data can be processed in chuncks, but usually for data comes from APIs, we can request API with pagination so chunking is not always necessary.
+  - In case the scrapers scrape a large number of hotel ids(not in this assignment), hotel ids from the scrapers can be put in a message queue (Kafka, GCP PubSub, Redis, etc..) and the data_merging can consume the message queue for hotel ids.
+Then we also can scale up the data_merging to clear messages in queue faster.

 # The API Server